practical tips, supplies and ideas

 CANVAS CLUB APRONS

-We highly recommend you to invest in Canvas Club aprons to protect clothes and it is instant marketing if parents share their photos with friends or on social media.
+Aprons protect clothes and it is instant marketing if parents share their photos with friends or on social media.
+You can purchase additional aprons from Canvas Club head office, we offer them in black or white:

 R110 per child apron